Road Trip to Cripple Creek, Colorado

 Beyond the Florissant Fossil Beds National Monument, County Road 1 will lead you to Cripple Creek and Victor.
 So, if you’re coming into Cripple Creek by way of the Florissant area, this route makes a great entrance as you drive toward the gambling town.
 To the south of Victor is where you can head on toward Phantom Canyon.
 Just be aware that certain stretches of the Shelf Road and Phantom Canyon requires a four-wheel drive vehicle to navigate through, so if you’re hauling a trailer or driving an RV you’re discouraged from driving through these areas.

-Are you planning a road trip to Cripple Creek and needing a place to stay for the night?
-Find the best deals for your stay at the top ranked places in town by using the interactive map below!
+Are you planning a road trip to Cripple Creek, Colorado, and needing a place to stay for the night?
+Find the best deals for your stay at the top ranked places in town by using the search box below!